integr8ly/walkthroughs/steelthread-0/walkthrough.md

 # Setup HTTP connection to the CRUD REST booster in Fuse Ignite
-- Open the Fuse ignite console and open the connections again.
+- Click on connections
 - Click create connection
 - Find the HTTP connection
-- Set the base URL as the url exposed from the crud front end application
+- Set the base URL as the url exposed from the CRUD REST booster application that we created earlier
 - Click validate to ensure Fuse Ignite can reach the endpoint
 - Click next
 - Give the connection a name (crud booster)
 - Click create

 # Creating the integration

-- Open the Fuse Ignite console
+- In the Fuse console
 - Click on integrations
 - Click create integration
 - Click on the Enmaase connection